Insights: Article

 4. Choose the right cloud provider

-Carefully evaluate leading cloud providers, such as AWS, Microsoft Azure, and Google Cloud, by considering various success factors including the range of features and services offered, pricing structures, compliance with industry standards and regulations, and the level of customer support and documentation available.
-You’ll also need to consider the provider’s global infrastructure, data centre locations, and any existing partnerships or integrations with your organisation’s existing technology stack.
+Carefully evaluate leading cloud providers, such as AWS, Microsoft Azure, and Google Cloud, by considering various success factors, including the range of features and services offered, pricing structures, compliance with industry standards and regulations, and the level of customer support and documentation available.
+You’ll also need to consider the provider’s global infrastructure, data centre locations, and any existing partnerships or integrations with your organisation’s technology stack.

 5. Get to know the cloud service models